 Regular sexual activity and stimulation of circulation to the vagina can help prevent atrophic vaginitis.
 It is more around climax helping, rather than just sexual activity, or intercourse.
 Some women have pain during intercourse, or experience dryness, so foreplay and being well lubricated can help this.
 Using a water-soluble vaginal lubricant can soothe mild cases during sexual intercourse.
 Masturbation and stimulation without intercourse to produce climax may help those women who have pain with intercourse, or who may not have a partner.

 Regular climax and sexual activity can also show benefits for both the elasticity and flexibility of the region.
 Women who have regular climax and are sexually active report fewer symptoms of atrophic vaginitis when compared to women who do not regularly climax, or have regular sexual intercourse.

 Regular exercise, such as Pilates and Yoga can help with the pelvic floor, vaginal tone, bladder and reproductive organs.

 A low GI/Low Inflammatory based diet should be adopted and it is important to see a qualified nutritionist to help set out the right individualized diet for you.

-There are also herbal medicines, supplements, omega 3 oils, and other natural based formulas that can help with the prevention of atrophic vaginitis and assist with circulation and hormone regulation.
+There are also herbal medicines, supplements, omega 3 oils, and other natural based formulas that may help with the prevention of atrophic vaginitis and assist with circulation and hormone regulation.